Evoke (LON:EVOK) Trading Down 10% – What’s Next?

 Wall Street Analyst Weigh In

-A number of analysts recently commented on the stock.
-Berenberg Bank lowered their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating for the company in a research report on Wednesday, December 4th.
-Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 140 ($1.81) price target on shares of Evoke in a research report on Monday, December 16th.
+EVOK has been the topic of a number of recent analyst reports.
+Berenberg Bank dropped their price target on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 140 ($1.81) target price on shares of Evoke in a report on Monday, December 16th.

 Evoke Price Performance

-Evoke (LON:EVOK – Get Free Report) last released its quarterly earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
+Evoke (LON:EVOK – Get Free Report) last issued its quarterly earnings results on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
 Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
-On average, equities research analysts predict that Evoke plc will post 12.7648305 EPS for the current year.
+On average, research analysts expect that Evoke plc will post 12.7648305 earnings per share for the current fiscal year.

 - Five stocks we like better than Evoke